 Harlequin Historical #63

 Antonia Ramirez is from a noble, land-owning Spanish family whose New Mexican roots go back generations.
-Her family, and more importantly her would-be husband, Ramon, don’t trust the Yanqui soldier.
+Her family– and more importantly her would-be husband, Ramon–are wary of the Yanqui soldier.

-Just a warning for those who shrink from violence: The Silver Link also very violent and bloody.
+Just a warning for those who shrink from violence: The Silver Link is also very violent and bloody.
 Tristan is shot, beaten, and has to save Antonia numerous times.

 If you’re interested in a love story with some action, or like reading about the Mexican-American War era, The Silver Link is a great book.